floccusaddon/floccus/README.md

 Alternatively, you can still install it by [downloading the Chrome package from the latest release](https://github.com/marcelklehr/floccus/releases/) and dropping it into Chrome's extension page.

-#### Updating from 1.x to v2.0
+#### Updating from 2.x to v3.0

-It is recommended to remove all of your bookmarks from your accounts before updating floccus, deleting them and after updating to reconnect them again, in order to prevent unforeseen problems!
+It is recommended to remove all of your bookmarks from your accounts before using the new version, deleting the accounts and then to create them again, in order to prevent unforeseen problems!

 ### Firefox